 If you are interested in learning more about Hygge, then check out this book The Little Book of Hygge: Danish Secrets to Happy Living that explains it more in-depth.

-I love this book from all the beautiful photography, delicious recipes, and the little DIY’s that are inspiring and accessible no matter what your skill level is.
+I love this book from all the beautiful photography, delicious recipes, and little DIY’s that are inspiring and accessible no matter what your skill level is.

 6. Enjoy Family Time

 During this slow winter season take time for the people in your life.

 Let the darkness of the winter give you a reason to put down your phone to take a social media break and spend real quality time with the people you hold dear.

 7. Start a Gratitude Journal

 Another easy way to beat the winter blues is to start a gratitude journal.
 Having gratitude for everything will shift your entire focus.

 Gratitude not only shifts our mental focus when we have gratitude, but we also sleep better, eat better, and we are generally more healthy.

 When we start focusing on what is going right in our lives, then it shifts our whole way of thinking.